Tiger Badge

 The Tiger Badge was awarded to experienced climbing porters by the Himalayan Club so that "the better Sherpas should be in some way distinguished and rewarded by higher rates of pay".
-Each bronze badge displays a Tiger’s head in relief with a peak in the background, the legend around the edge reads "Himalayan Club", on the reverse the porter's name and Himalayan Club Number are engraved.
+Each bronze badge displays a Tiger's head in relief with a peak in the background, the legend around the edge reads "Himalayan Club", on the reverse the porter's name and Himalayan Club Number are engraved.

 History

 During the mid-1930s the Himalayan Club set about compiling a register of porters based in Darjeeling, those on the register were issued with a 'chit book' which would be used to record their mountaineering resume so that subsequent expeditions had a reliable record of the experience of those they might employ.
 The Himalayan Club published a list of those on the register with their date of birth and a brief summary of high-altitude experience, along with their number on the register (the 'Himalayan Club Number' which was assigned to each because so many had similar names).
-Expedition reports rarely give the 'Himalayan Club Numbers' of their porters, despite the similarity of many porter names and the varied spellings used for them in different expedition reports but, because Kenneth Mason was editor of the Himalayan Journal from its inception in 1929 through to 1940, he was able to include the 'Himalayan Club Number' for many of the porters mentioned in his "pioneering history of Himalayan exploration".
+Despite the similarity of many porter names, and the varied spellings used for them in different expedition reports, the 'Himalayan Club Numbers' of porters were often not included in expedition reports, but Kenneth Mason was able to include the 'Himalayan Club Number' for many of the porters mentioned in his "pioneering history of Himalayan exploration" because had been the editor of the Himalayan Journal from its inception in 1929 through to 1940.

+The term 'tiger' was adopted during the course of the 1924 British Mount Everest expedition.
+The expedition was beset by a period of poor weather and four porters became stranded on the North Col for four days when all of the European mountaineers were lower on the mountain.
+The porters were eventually rescued but for the final day of that period the porters had no food left, that event, along with the poor weather conditions, had so demoralised the porters that only a small group were prepared to continue supporting the climbing efforts.
+It was at that point in the 1924 British Mount Everest expedition that the term 'tiger' was adopted for "the picked fifteen porters on whom now all our hopes centred".
+The same term was later used on a series of expeditions to major Himalayan peaks including the German expeditions to Nanga Parbat who referred to the "Himalayan 'tigers' from Darjeeling".